Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Build Cache

-When creating an image, each instruction creates a new layer, which then adds some storage to the image based on the output of instructions.
+When creating an image, each instruction creates a new layer, which then adds some storage to the image based on the instructions' output.
 Docker builds the layers progressively from first to last, and each layer is cached so that if one fails, Docker will not have to rebuild them from scratch.

 Cache Best Practices

-• One cache best practice is known as Cache Busting, where we combine the update and install arguments into one, forcing an update before any installation.
-We keep the elements in different lines, separated by a slash, and in alphabetic order to make the files easier to locate.
+• Cache Busting: Combine the update and install arguments into one, forcing an update before any installation.
+To make the files easier to locate, we keep the elements in different lines, separated by a slash, and in alphabetic order.

-• The final best practice for Build Cache is listing the most frequently modified instructions at the bottom of the Dockerfile.
+• Bottom listing: List the most frequently modified instructions at the bottom of the Dockerfile.
 This means fewer caches are invalidated during frequent rebuilds.

 • The COPY and ADD commands have sometimes been used interchangeably since they both transfer files from local repositories to the image’s file system, but they have fundamental differences.